 I studied singing at the RIAM and TU Dublin while also studying engineering at University College Dublin.
 I qualified and worked as an engineer for many years while singing in Galway Baroque Singers and Súnus Chamber Choir.
 I returned to music teaching in 2010, but it wasn’t until I met Owen Gilhooly at a Sing Ireland choral conducting summer school in Limerick in 2015 that I returned to regular vocal studies.

 I always aim to connect with my audience by explaining the background to the music in an engaging way.
-For me it is a win when an audience member tells me afterwards that their understanding of the background of a song completely changed their enjoyment of it and that they would come again!
+For me it is a win when an audience member tells me afterwards that their understanding of the background of a song or aria completely changed their enjoyment of it and that they would come again!

 I really enjoy planning concert programs and linking the material thematically.
 To me a concert is a journey for the performers, one that they must bring the audience on with them.
 There is nothing like live music and feeding on the energy in the room.
 I particularly enjoy performing in historical venues like The Yeats Tower, Thoor Ballylee in Galway where WB Yeats himself lived.